Outlook Email Report Template 7

 (see combo below):

-It defaults to whatever report template it can see in current report procedure.
+It defaults to whatever report the template sees in the current report procedure.

 It is important to stress that this is just a suggestion.
-So if you want,
+So if you wish to

 you can reselect any other report template.
-You might want to do it only in exceptional
+You may want to do this only in exceptional

 situations.
-For instance when you want to apply embed template to solve some unusual
+For instance when you need to apply an embed template to solve an unusual

-requests of end-users (email and print at the same time etc.).
+request of the end-users (email and print at the same time etc.).
 Or you have some uncommon

 hybrid say CPCS + RPM.
-We provide examples for each of those directly supported templates
+We provide examples for each of the directly supported templates

 in Clarion*\Examples\OutlkEr directory so you can investigate recommended

 template settings there.
-If you do not have all those report templates
+If you don't have all these report templates

-you can find a short application version in respective subdirectory to suit you.
+you can find a short application version in the respective subdirectories to suit you.

-And in C6 subdirectory you can find C6 specific example which will give
+And in C6 subdirectory you can find the C6 specific example which will give

-you some ideas how with minimal efforts you can use Outlook EmailReport
+you some idea of how simple it can be to use Outlook EmailReport

-to email Clarion reports as PDF attachment (both with and without report preview)
+to email Clarion reports as a PDF attachment (both with and without report preview)

-or populate email body with HTML generated by C6 report.
+or populate the email body with HTML generated by C6 report.

 Have a quick look at email examples.